After-Shock/Cloudbox-wiki/Customizing-Plex-Libraries.md

 ### 2. Add Libraries to Plex

-You will add each of these folders as separate libraries within Plex (see [[example|Plex#adding-the-movie-library]]).
+You will add each of these folders as separate libraries within Plex (see [[example|First-Time-Install: Plex#adding-the-movie-library]]).
 You may name these libraries as whatever you want.
 The folders will be located in the `/data` folder.

 In our example, this will be: `/data/Movies-3D`, `/data/Movies-4K`, `/data/Movies-Foreign`, `/data/Movies-Hollywood`, and `/data/Movies-Kids`.